Skip to content

 January / June

-Oral exam scheduling varies — confirm all exam dates before booking return travel.
+Oral and written exams vary by faculty; confirm dates before booking return travel.

 Continue planning